-- Sec.
-31 ILLEGALLY BATTED BALL: Occurs when: - a.
-A batter's foot is completely out of the box, and on the ground, when he/she hits the ball, fair or foul. - b.
-Any part of the batter's foot is touching home plate when he/she hits the ball. - c.
-The batter hits the ball with an illegal or altered bat.
+Sec.
+31 ILLEGALLY BATTED BALL: Occurs when:

+- a.
+A batter's foot is completely out of the box, and on the ground, when she hits the ball, fair or foul. - b.
+Any part of the batter's foot is touching home plate when she hits the ball. - The batter hits the ball with an illegal or altered bat.
 See Rule 7 Sec 1 for Effect. - Sec.
-32 ILLEGALLY CAUGHT BALL: Occurs when a fielder catches a batted or thrown ball with his cap, illegal glove or any part of his/her uniform detached from its proper place.
+32 ILLEGALLY CAUGHT BALL: Occurs when a fielder catches a batted or thrown ball with her cap, illegal glove or any part of her uniform detached from its proper place.
 Effect is the same as detached equipment.
 See Rule 8 Sec 7e for effect. - Sec.
 33 ILLEGAL PITCH: Occurs when any pitch does not comply with Rule 6 Sec.
 3 - Sec.
-34 IMPACT PLAYER: A player known to be of such quality that as an individual can affect the outcome of the game at any level.
-This impact is not limited to offense or defense.
-Impact players are determined and listed on the Official Impact Player's list by the SPA National Impact Players Committee.
+34 IN FLIGHT: Any batted, thrown or pitched ball that has not yet touched the ground or some object other than a fielder.